skovy/skovy.dev/content/blog/contributing-to-definitely-typed-for-first-time/index.md

 TypeScript has a great community around providing type definitions for packages that do not ship with typings.
-All of these definitions live in the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repository on GitHub and published to npm under the `@types` namespace (eg: `@types/react`) to install alongside the corresponding packages.
+All of these definitions live in the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repository on GitHub and are published to npm under the `@types` scope (eg: `@types/react`) to install alongside the corresponding packages.
 All of these definitions are created and maintained by the community.

 ## Where to start?

-The first step is to find an issue.
+The first step is to find a package.
 Either an existing package with incorrect typings or a package with no typings defined.
-This is going to focus on entirely missing definitions (updating existing definitions will be roughly the same steps but minus a few).
+This is going to focus on a package with missing definitions (updating definitions will be a few less steps since they already exist).

 When adding a new package without type definitions, this error is common.
 It prompts to install the corresponding `@types` package.